-Botanical Impact - Invasion by exotic and alien species Alternative 1 Alternative 2 Alternative 3: NO - GO DESCRIPTION OF IMPACT: Post construction disturbed areas having no vegetation cover are often susceptible to invasion by weedy and alien species, which can not only become invasive but also prevent natural flora from becoming established.
+Freshwater Impact - Sedimentation and Erc Alternative 1 Alternative 2 Alternative 3: NO - GO DESCRIPTION OF IMPACT: Where soil erosion problems and bank stability concerns initiated during the construction phase are not timeously and adequately addressed, these can persist into the operational phase of the development project and continue to have a negative impact downstream.
+The increase in hardened surface by development, and the impact of road and pipe crossings will be considerable and, if not mitigated against, will result in further erosion.
+Surface runoff and velocities will be increased, and flows will be concentrated by stormwater infrastructure.
 No Impact.
-Nature of impact: Negative Negative No Impact Extent and duration of impact: Site Specific; Medium Term Site Specific; Medium Term -N/A Probability of occurrence: Probable Probable -N/A Degree to which the impact can be reversed: Reversible Reversible -N/A Degree to which the impact may cause irreplaceable loss of resources: Moderate loss of resource Moderate loss of resource -N/A Cumulative impact prior to mitigation: Medium Medium -N/A Significance rating of impact prior to mitigation Medium Medium -N/A Degree to which the impact can be mitigated: Can be mitigated Can be mitigated -N/A
+Nature of impact: Negative Negative No Impact Extent and duration of impact: Regional; Permanent Regional; Permanent -N/A Probability of occurrence: Highly Likely Highly Likely -N/A Degree to which the impact can be reversed: Partly Reversible Partly Reversible -N/A Degree to which the impact may cause irreplaceable loss of resources: Significant loss of resource Significant loss of resource -N/A Cumulative impact prior to mitigation: Medium Medium -N/A Significance rating of impact prior to mitigation Medium Medium -N/A Degree to which the impact can be mitigated: Can be partly mitigated Can be partly mitigated -N/A Proposed mitigation: onset of rains) to ensure that it is workThe stormwater management infrastru pected at least once every year (before the ing efficiently. acture must be designed to ensure the runoff ncentrated before entering the buffer area. -N/A